 Checking For Pregnancy

-Beyond the absence of an oestrus cycle, mares may not show any visible signs of pregnancy for the first three months.
+Beyond the absence of an estrus cycle, mares may not show any visible signs of pregnancy for the first three months.
 Pregnancy can be confirmed by ultrasound after approximately two weeks after the breeding took place.
 Blood and urine testing can be done two to three months after conception.
-Alternatively, a veterinarian may be able to manually feel changes in the mare's uterus via rectal palpation.
-This can be done at approximately six weeks into the pregnancy.
+Alternatively, a veterinarian may be able to manually feel the small embryo in the mare's uterus via rectal palpation.
+This can be done at approximately six weeks into the pregnancy via rectal palpation.

 It's important to have the mare checked by a veterinarian early in the pregnancy for her health and the health of her foal.
 Horse twins are rare but can lead to the mare aborting.
 If the twin foals are carried to term, there is a possibility of losing both.
-For this reason, it's often recommended to 'pinch off' one embryo.
+For this reason, it's often recommended to "pinch off" one embryo.
 This is done very early in pregnancy.
-It's not unusual for a mare to lose a pregnancy, so it's recommended to ultra-sound, blood or urine test again after about three months.
-Things like checking how a mare shakes its head, the look in her eyes or which way a needle moves when held over her belly are not accurate methods of determining if she is in foal.
+It's not unusual for a mare to lose a pregnancy, so it's recommended to do an ultrasound and test the blood or urine test again after about three months.
+Things like checking how a mare shakes her head, the look in her eyes or which way a needle moves when held over her belly are not accurate methods of determining if she is in foal.

 Later Stages of Gestation

 After about three months the foal will be developing rapidly and start to look like a small horse.
 After about six months, the mare may start to be visibly pregnant.
 Mares that have foaled before may show an expanding belly sooner than a maiden mare.
 Over the remaining months, the mare's belly will continue to grow as the foal approaches its foaling date.
 About two weeks before the due date, the mare's udder will start to expand, and a few days before giving birth, the teats would produce a sticky yellowish fluid.

-Occasionally, a foal is 'breech' or hindquarters first, or one or both forelimbs may be bent back.
-Sometimes the mare foal is injured during the birth process or has other issues that require professional attention.
+Occasionally, a foal is 'breech' or born hindquarters first, or one or both forelimbs may be bent back.
+Sometimes the mare or foal is injured during the birth process or has other issues that require professional attention.
 Your veterinarian should check mare and foal carefully shortly after the foal has arrived.